kroeungcyber/workflow-hardening/README.md

     Confirm that the default policy is `deny (incoming)` and that you see `ALLOW IN` rules for SSH and your Tailscale interface.

 3.  **Test Public Access (Optional):** From a device *not* on your Tailscale network, try to access `http://<Your_Droplet_Public_IP>:5678`.
 The connection should time out.
 This confirms the firewall is blocking public access.

+## Data Synchronization Solution

+The PostgreSQL database ensures that all workflow data is stored centrally on the server.
+This resolves the synchronization issue between different computers because:

+1. All users access the same centralized database
+2. Workflow changes are immediately visible to all connected devices
+3. User-specific settings are stored in the database rather than locally
+4. Collaboration features work seamlessly across devices

 ## Accessing Your n8n Instance